Subdividing your land

 Subdivide and Build on your Land

-Many Auckland property owners now have the opportunity to subdivide their property as a result of the Auckland Unitary Plan.
+Many Auckland property owners now have even greater opportunities to subdivide their property as a result of the government led MDRS regulations.
 The Council’s Housing Action Plan identified a shortfall of residential dwellings of around 20-30,000 and a need for 13,000 new homes each year for the next 30 years, highlighting a significant opportunity for land owners to subdivide property in Auckland for sale, or subdivide and build.

 The process of subdividing can be extremely complex, especially for someone new to it.
 When you choose to build with Ashcroft Homes, our Subdivision Specialists can guide you through the entire process, managing consent applications and the subdivision works, while our Construction team manage the build of your new Ashcroft homes.

 Ashcroft have a range of house plans that are especially suited to smaller subdivided sites and specifically designed for the Unitary Plan.
+Ashcroft also have plans nearly complete, that make the most of the opportunities available as a result of the new MDRS legislation.
 These plans are designed to maximise the living spaces, minimise the footprint and make the very best use of the land they occupy.

 1. Topographic survey of the property.